Major Players

 The US typically imports and exports roughly the same amount of beef on a quantity basis.
 However, in Table 1 we can see that due to lower than usual domestic production, the US is expected to import notably more beef than it exports this year.
 While there are years when the US is a net importer on a quantity basis, the magnitude is typically not this large.
 If the US herd begins to expand again and domestic production increases, this gap is expected to decrease.

-Figure 1 shows US beef imports and exports in terms of value, quantity and average price.
-While not directly comparable to Table 1, the data tell the same story.
+Figure 3 shows US beef imports and exports in terms of quantity; Figure 4 shows value, and Figure 5 shows the average price of a metric ton of traded beef.
+While not directly comparable to Table 1, the data tell a similar story.
 Over multiple years, the US imports about the same amount of beef as it exports on a quantity basis.
 Notable exceptions are in the mid-2000’s and mid-2010’s when imports were noticeably higher than exports.

 However, notice that on a value basis, exports are typically higher than imports.
 Furthermore, the average price of US beef exports has always been higher than the average price of US beef imports.